wvlet/airframe/README.md

   def stop() {}
 }

-// When binding an object, you can define the life cycle hooks to the injected object trait MyServerService {
+// When binding an object, you can define life cycle hooks to the injected object: trait MyServerService {
   val service = bind[Server].withLifeCycle(
     init = { _.init },    // Called when the object is injected